 Rycaj et al (2016) Longitudinal tracking of subpopulation dynamics and molecular changes during LNCaP cell castration and identification of inhibitors that could target the PSA-/lo castration-resistant cells.
 Oncotarget 7 14220 PMID: 26871947

 Do you know of a great paper that uses Arctigenin from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Arctigenin